 4. External Manual Version by a homebirth midwife.
 I do know some amazingly skilled professional midwives that have gently turned a breech baby in their office.
 Call us for referrals if you are interested in having a direct-entry midwife attempt to help you.
 Midwifery is far more ancient of an art than modern obstetrics.
 Midwives traditionally value tools such as their intuition, keen observation skills, connection with the client and baby, and their HANDS.
 Of course they do also utilize other types of modern technology to listen to baby’s heart rate and such, but generally speaking, a midwife is another great resource to turn to for help with a breech baby.

 5. Massage, Acupressure, and Essential Oils.
 At Salt Lake Prenatal Massage, working with pregnant physiology is our expertise.
-We can help release tension in your pelvis, hips, lower back and more which can affect the position of your baby.
+We can help release tension in your pelvis, hips, lower back and more which may affect the position of your baby.
 We can skillfully work acupressure points that can affect the baby’s positioning.
 We exclusively use doTerra Certified 100% Pure Therapeutic Grade Essential Oils.
 They have incredible healing properties physically and emotionally.
 If your baby is breech and you come to our office for a prenatal massage, we can treat you to several natural approaches that promote overall balance physically, mentally, and emotionally.

 6. Visualization.
 Visualization is actually really powerful!
 I often suggest to clients that they do two things: